hidsh/zmk-barrack/README.md

 I often use this repo to write/check my zmk-modules rather than creating keyboards.

-To tailor your new keyboards, I'd recommend to base the [unified-zmk-config-template](https://github.com/zmkfirmware/unified-zmk-config-template) of course.
+To tailor your new keyboards, I'd recommend basing it on [unified-zmk-config-template](https://github.com/zmkfirmware/unified-zmk-config-template) of course.

 # Setup
 ```